langeeri/trnsys-plc-middleware/README.md

         'input_indexes': [5, 2, 3],
         'r_registers': [4, 5],
     },
+  # If you dont need any read registers, keep the array blank like this:
+    {
+        'host': '127.0.0.1',
+        'port': 502,
+        'rw_registers': [1, 11, 12],
+        'input_indexes': [5, 2, 3],
+        'r_registers': [],
+    },
     # Add additional servers as needed
 ]
 ```

+> [!NOTE]
+> Regarding  **r_registers**, the current implementation of the middleware is designed to read data from multiple registers in a single PLC.
+> In scenarios where there are multiple PLCs involved, and data from all these PLCs needs to be sent back to TRNSYS,
+> additional modifications to the `main.py` file are necessary.
+Regarding **rw_registers**, reading and writing to/from multiple registers at multiple PLCs is
+> supported by the current implementation of the middleware.

 ## Usage

+> [!CAUTION]
+> It is absolutelly necessary to keep all python files in the same directory and on the same level as your TRNSYS model !

+- Inside your TRNSYS model, open the Type 3157 card.
+- Inside the `Special Cards` tab, set the `Main Python Script` variable to `main.py`

+Example directory structure:

+- `src/`
+  - `.gitignore`
+  - `main.py` - *Main Python script*
+  - `main.tpf` - *Your simulation model*
+  - `middleware_config.py` - *Configuration for middleware*
+  - `server_config.py` - *Configuration for the ModBus servers*
+  - `server_manager.py` - *GUI for managing ModBus servers configurations*

 ## Contributing